TVke/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 .. exercise::
    Add the following search filters to the real estate property views:

-   - **Stalled**: The property is past its availability date.
+   - :guilabel:`Stalled`: The property is past its availability date.
-   - **Priority**: The property has an offer that expires in less than two days.
+   - :guilabel:`Priority`: The property has an offer that expires in less than two days.

 .. spoiler:: Solution